OliverIgnetik/black-hole-numerical-simulation/README.md

 For pedagogical purposes a explanation of the 3+1 decomposition of Maxwell's equations are included as a stepping stone to understanding the more difficult decomposition in general relativity.

-**NOTE: Please be aware that the notes and theory behind this decomposition assumes a postgraduate familiarity with general relativity.
+NOTE: Please be aware that the notes and theory behind this decomposition assumes a postgraduate familiarity with general relativity.
--->

 ## Methodology Overview